Traitorous eight: Research strategy

 Throughout 1956, most members of the lab were assembling and tuning the equipment, and "pure scientists" Hoerni and Noyce carried out individual applied research.
 Shockley refused to hire technical staff, believing that his scientists should be able to handle all technological processes.
 After resettlement, he focused on fine-tuning Shockley diodes for mass production, and five employees, led by Noyce, continued the work on a field effect transistor for Beckman Instruments.
-Shockley refused to work on bipolar transistors, which later was proven a strategic mistake.
-Because the work on Shockley diodes took so much effort the produced devices were commercial failures.
+Shockley refused to work on bipolar transistors, which later was proven a strategic mistake because the work on Shockley diodes took so much effort that the produced devices were commercial failures.

 According to Noyce and Moore, as well as David Brock and Joel Shurkin, the shift from bipolar transistors to Shockley diodes was unexpected.
 Shockley initially planned to work on the mass production of diffusion bipolar transistors, but then set up a "secret project" on Shockley diodes, and in 1957 stopped all works on bipolar transistors.
 The reasons for this turn are unknown.
-According to Beckman's biographer, Shockley regarded his diode as an interesting scientific problem, and chose it, neglecting Beckman's commercial interests.
+According to Beckman's biographer, Shockley regarded his diode as an interesting scientific problem and chose it neglecting Beckman's commercial interests.

 Bo Lojek, based on the archives of Shockley, believes that Shockley Labs never worked on bipolar transistors; that Shockley diodes were Shockley and Beckman's original target, for which Beckman Instruments received military R&D contracts; and that Shockley diodes could have found widespread use in telephony if Shockley had improved their reliability.